0xRisan/0xRisan/README.md

 ## Hello!
-The name is Risan
+The name is Risan.

-Studying Computer Engineering + Cyber Security enthusiast.
+Studying Computer Engineering + Interested in Cyber Security.